GuaBaiChi/Interview-Cheatsheet/README.md

 [Encapsulation code example](https://github.com/GuaBaiChi/Interview-Cheatsheet/blob/main/Encapsulation.py)

-In the above, Bar ENCAPSULATES Foo
+In the above, Bar encapsulates Foo

  - Inheritance
 Inheritance allows programmers to create classes that are built upon existing classes, to specify a new implementation while maintaining the same behaviors (realizing an interface), to reuse code and to independently extend original software via public classes and interfaces.